ANSI & FR Product Information

-You always want to be as visible as possible when your on the job so do you choose bright lime apparel or bright orange?
-You may also want to check with your team leader to see if there are any company requirements.
+You always want to be as visible as possible when you're on the job.
+Do you choose bright lime apparel or bright orange?
+You may also want to check with your team leader for any company requirements.

 Bright Lime will best differentiate workers from orange, white, or other colored work vehicles, signs, construction barrels, and other outdoor objects.